Filter Content

 COVID SCHOOL PROCEDURES

-We are hearing anecdotally that COVID is active again in Castlemaine at the moment.
+We are hearing anecdotally from families that COVID is active again in Castlemaine at the moment.

 Schools will make sure your child is as safe as possible and will focus on: